 2.3.1 The machinery, equipment and systems installed in the ship shall remain operative under environmental conditions stated in Tables 2.3.1-1 and 2.3.1-2, unless provided otherwise in the other parts of the Rules.

-Sea water temperature is assumed to be equal to 32 °C. For ships designed for geographically restricted service other temperatures may be adopted on agreement with the Register.
+Sea water temperature is assumed to be equal to 32 °C. For ships designed for geographically restricted service other temperatures may be adopted if technical substantiation is available.